How to say who in spanish

 • Quienes son esos chicos?
 (Who are those boys?)

-See also How to pronounce holborn
+See also How to measure a door frame

 As you can see, when referring to multiple individuals (boys in this case), you use “quienes” instead of “quien”.
 This rule applies to both questions and statements.